How to Improve Business Ethics

 If the idea of detailed analysis of risk and risk management through an ethics plan seems overwhelming, you can consider hiring an outside consultant.
 Someone with expertise in this area can guide you through the process quickly and effectively so the program has legs and it is not just another great idea sitting on the shelf because no has the time.
 It can be well worth the money invested; imagine the devastation to your business and your reputation if a scandal makes the press.

-Once you have identified needed steps to improve business ethics of your organization or department, make sure you follow through by caring out the steps.
+Once you have identified needed steps to improve business ethics of your organization or department, make sure you follow through by carrying out the steps.
 Hold the training classes, circulate the code of conduct annually with each employee signing a statement that they have read it and will comply.
 Follow the plan for hiring even if it is inconvenient to check references and background.

-Where needed, as identified by the plan, develop clear policies and procedures for key processes, and then conduct training to ensure all relevant employees understand the expectations of how processes should be carried out.
+Where needed, as identified by the plan, develop clear policies and procedures for your ethics program, its key processes, and then conduct training to ensure all relevant employees understand the expectations of how processes should be carried out.
 This could apply to any area of the business, from cash drawer handling to proper disposal of hazardous materials in the production area.
 After all, an investigation and a fine by the EPA could be more damaging to your business finance and reputation than minor cash pilferages.

 Once again, make sure all ethical needs of the business are being addressed.
 Owners and executives tend to focus only on cash, accounting, and finance (found in our Accounting Manuals Template), but, as the above example shows, ethical behavior in all facets of the operation can be just as important.

 Clear policies and procedures communicated and followed by organizational members is a critical piece of an internal control, as recognized by organizations such as COSO.
 They can aid in meeting compliance requirements and with objective setting and measurement — the key to improve business ethics.